jennapederson/cloudformation-examples/README.md

 ParameterKey=KeyPairName,ParameterValue=jenna \
 ParameterKey=DBPassword,ParameterValue=Abcd1234

-## 7. Delete Your Stack & Snapshots
+## 7. Delete Your Stacks & Snapshots

 Don’t forget to delete your stack so you don’t accrue charges.
 You can do that with the `delete-stack` command: